Angel609-code/rails-shopify-webhooks-with-sinatra/README.md

 Feel free to contribute to this project.
 Follow the [contribution guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Thanks to Shopify for providing comprehensive webhook documentation.

 ## Contact

-For any inquiries, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries, please contact [Jose Guerrero](mailto:angelguerrerojose609@gmail.com).

 Happy coding! 👩‍💻👨‍💻